Political Science graduate, Megan Shoemaker, is now serving as a Peace Corps...

-CAS PO 391 Classical and Early Modern Political Theory
+CAS PO 391 Classical to Early Modern Political Theory

-A substantive, nonhistorical study of the principal political ideas of Plato, Aristotle, Augustine, Machiavelli, and the Protestant reformers.
+A text-oriented study of the principal political ideas of ancient, medieval, and early modern political philosophers such as Thucydides, Plato, Aristotle, Augustine, Aquinas, Al-Farabi, and Machiavelli.
 Also offered as CAS PH 453, Theories of Political Society.

 CAS PO 392 Modern Political Theory

 Considers arguments defending modern political ideas such as freedom and equality, natural rights and constituted rights, private property and commerce, revolution and representation, separation of powers and executive prerogative, and participation and democracy–as put forth by such modern political philosophers as Hobbes, Locke, Rousseau, the Founders (Madison, Hamilton, & Jay), Mill, Marx, Nietzsche, Hannah Arendt and Michael Oakeshott.
 Also offered as PH 454 Community, Liberty, and Morality.

 Survey of the intellectual and social transformation of Europe from the 1680s to the French Revolution.
 Readings draw on both eighteenth-century sources (including Voltaire, Diderot, Condorcet, Lessing, Smith, and Hume) and recent work by historians.
 Also offered as CAS HI 314.

 CAS PO 396: Philosophy of Gender and Sexuality

 Analyzes notions of gender and sexuality.
 Questions include: Are gender and sexual identity natural, or are they social constructions?
 How are they related to love and desire?
 Also offered as CAS PH 256.

 An in-depth study of a major political philosopher or topic in political philosophy.
 Open to juniors, seniors, and graduate students.